HRHDaniel/theharps.cloud/_posts/2023-03-17-home-assistant-ecobee.md

 The **"HomeKit Controller"** integration has Home Assistant acting as the HomeKit hub so that it can control HomeKit devices.
 In my case, I want Home Assistant to control the Ecobee thermostat, so it needs to act as the hub.

 On the Ecobee enable HomeKit pairing.
-It will display a pairing key to enter in Home Asstistan when adding the "HomeKit Controller" integration.
+It will display a pairing key to enter in Home Assistant when adding the "HomeKit Controller" integration.

 On my Dashboard, I display a card grid with the following configuration:
 ```yaml